zeek/zeek-agent-framework/README.md

     # cat zeek-agent.log
     #fields    ts       source  peer        level   message
-    1576768875.018249	local	BroMaster	info	Subscribing to bro announce topic /zeek/zeek-agent/bro_announce 1576768875.018249	local	BroMaster	info	Subscribing to bro individual topic /zeek/zeek-agent/bro/C6EAF3CFDF46831E2D9103E5A1C48F78AD873A00#10223
+    1576768875.018249	local	ZeekMaster	info	Subscribing to zeek announce topic /zeek/zeek-agent/zeek_announce 1576768875.018249	local	ZeekMaster	info	Subscribing to zeek individual topic /zeek/zeek-agent/zeek/C6EAF3CFDF46831E2D9103E5A1C48F78AD873A00#10223
-    1576768877.709030	local	BroMaster	info	Incoming connection established from C6EAF3CFDF46831E2D9103E5A1C48F78AD873A3C#7503
+    1576768877.709030	local	ZeekMaster	info	Incoming connection established from C6EAF3CFDF46831E2D9103E5A1C48F78AD873A3C#7503

 You won't see much more at first as there's nothing sending queries to the endhost yet.
-However, there's an additional set of scripts coming with the framework that installs queries against selected tables and turns the results into Zeek log files.

-To enable the querying the agent's built-in tables (which are currently all audit-based), load the `zeek-agent/tables` module:

-    # zeek zeek-agent/tables

-To enable these permanently, put `@load zeek-agent/tables` into your `local.zeek` file.

-Once enabled, you'll start seeing these additional Zeek log files:

-- `agent-process_events.log`: Records processes running on the hosts, as reported by Linux's audit system.
-- `agent-socket_events.log`: Records sockets being opened, as reported by Linux's audit system.

-If you have osquery installed and built the Zeek Agent with corresponding support, you can enable additional osquery-based tables by loading `zeek-agent/tables/osquery`.
-You'll then start seeing:

-- `agent-interface.log`: Records network interfaces added to the hosts
-- `agent-listening_ports.log`: Records network ports listening for incoming connections.
-- `agent-mounts.log`: Records devices being mounted.
-- `agent-prcocesses.log`: Records new processes (non-evented, meaning short-lived instances may be missed)
-- `agent-process_open_sockets`: Records sockets being opened (non-evented, meaning short-lived instances may be missed)
-- `agent-users`: Records users being added to a host.

-In addition to all these, there are two more logs recording Zeek Agent activity once the framework is loaded:

-- `zeek-agent-hosts.log`: Records the hosts connecting to Zeek with their subscriptions.
-- `zeek-agent-logger.log`: Aggregates the agent-side logs, as also recorded by the Zeek Agent on the endhosts themselves.
+Check out the `examples/` directory for scripts that are using the built in (currently Linux audit based) and Osquery based functionality.

 # Credits